-(1) Application to the Admiral Frank Bowman Scholar Program is open to Naval Academy second classmen who have attained an overall QPR of 3.2 or better and who are in the top 50 percent by Military Order of Merit (MOM) at the end of the first semester, second-class year.
-Waiver of the military order of merit requirement may be requested by individuals who have current military performance grades of A or B.
+(1) Application to the Admiral Frank Bowman Scholar Program is open to Naval Academy second-class midshipmen who have attained an overall QPR of 3.2 or better and who are in the top 50 percent by Military Order of Merit (MOM) at the end of the first semester, second-class year.
+Waiver of the military order of merit requirement may be requested by individuals who have current military performance grades of A or B, have support of their chain-of-command, and show improvement in their MOM.

-(2) Applicants must have satisfactorily completed five semesters of work at the Naval Academy, and must be on schedule to graduate with the applicant’s Academy class.
+(2) Applicants must be on schedule to graduate with the applicant’s Academy class.

 To remain eligible for competition to and participation in the program, Bowman Scholars will be expected to maintain the same high level of performance during the remainder of their Naval Academy and subsequent graduate education assignments.